"Sliced" Subwindow Search: a Sublinear-complexity Solution to the Maximum Rectangle Problem

 The search space contains \mbox{$O(n^2)$} points, so if it is sampled every \mbox{$f(n)$} rows or columns via striding, \mbox{$O(\frac{n^2}{f(n)})$} points will be examined.
-Given this and the employment of an iteration cap $I_{cap}$ (see Section~\ref{sec:accuracy-determinants}), the algorithm runs in \mbox{$O(\frac{n^2}{f(n)})$} time (see below).
-Thus, if the size of the input $O(N)=O(n^2)$ is considered as the reference point for linearity, \mbox{S-WSS} is sublinear in its time and memory usage.
+Given this and the employment of an iteration cap $I_{cap}$ (see Section~\ref{sec:accuracy-determinants}), the algorithm runs in \mbox{$O(\frac{n^2}{f(n)})$} time.
+Thus, if the size of the input $O(N)=O(n^2)$ is considered as the reference point for linearity, \mbox{SSS} is sublinear in its time and memory usage.